CarlosAMolina/microservice-apis-python/README.md

 ### Selection set

 When a query or mutation returns an object type, the query must include a selection set.
 This is a list of the properties we want to fetch from the object returned by the query.

+### Resolvers

+Resolvers are Python functions that implement the logic of a query or mutation.

 ## Run